-- 46% of cultural visitors visited a museum or art gallery
+- 39% of all cultural visitors to/within Victoria visited a museum or art gallery.

 Cultural visitation - total

-Of the total visitors to Melbourne, 15% engaged with a cultural activity, compared with 11% for regional Victoria.
+Of the total visitors to/within Melbourne, 9% engaged with a cultural activity, compared with 7% for regional Victoria.

 Cultural visitation - international

-- International cultural visitors who experienced at least three cultural activities during their trip spent $2 billion in 2019, representing a 67% decrease in spend.
+International cultural visitors who experienced at least three cultural activities spent $666 million in 2020, compared to $2.03 billion in 2019, representing a 67% decrease in spend.

 Where do people come from?

-Almost a quarter of international visitors to Victoria that experienced a cultural activity came from China (22% of all cultural visitors).
+The largest cohort of international visitors to Victoria that experienced at least one cultural activity came from China (17% of all cultural visitors).

 Cultural visitation - domestic

-Cultural visitor definition: Cultural visitors are defined as those who attended one or more of the following cultural experiences: theatre, concerts or other performing arts; museums or art galleries; art or craft workshops or studios; festivals, fairs or cultural events; history, heritage building sites or monuments; aboriginal art/craft and cultural displays, visited an aboriginal site/community and/or attended an aboriginal performance (in the IVS only) while on their trip to/within Australia.
+Cultural visitor definition: Cultural visitors are defined as those who attended one or more of the following cultural experiences theatre, concerts or other performing arts, visited museums or art galleries, visited art or craft workshops or studios, attended festivals, fairs or cultural events or visited history, heritage building sites or monuments, experienced aboriginal art/craft and cultural displays, visited an aboriginal site/community and/or attended an aboriginal performance (in the IVS only) while on their trip to/within Australia.
 Visitors to/within Victoria have undertaken at least one of these activities whilst on a trip to Australia, not necessarily in Victoria.
 When calculating spend 'cultural visitor' is defined as engaging in three or more cultural experiences during their trip, to avoid over-estimating expenditure where the cultural activity may not have been engaged with in Victoria.